 Twins are two offspring produced by the same pregnancy.
 They can be either identical twins, meaning that they develop from one egg (monozygote), which splits and forms two embryos, or fraternal twins, meaning that they develop from two different eggs (dizygote).
 In fraternal twins, each twin is fertilized by its own sperm cell.

 So technically, all dog litters with more than one puppy are considered fraternal, and if the mother has only two puppies, they would be fraternal twins, or triplets if there are three puppies, and so on.

 Identical twins, although rare, do occur in other animal species, including horses, cattle, pigs, and even armadillos.
 In some of these species, the occurrence of identical twins often comes the concern of conjoined twins, most notably in cattle.

+There isn’t widely documented research on the growth of the identical twin Irish Wolfhounds.
 It will be interesting to see how these brothers grow and how similarly their appearance, behavior, and health develop.
-If they do go to different homes, it would also be interesting to see what part genetics and environment may play in the expression of their genetic make-up.
+If they went to different homes, it would also be interesting to see what part genetics and environment may play in the expression of their genetic make-up.

 How Do We Know Identical Puppies Are Rare?

 While identical puppies are known to be rare, it is possible that cases go undocumented.
 Only a small sample of wild and domestic animals go through genetic testing.

 However, scientists hypothesize that the reason twins are rarer in animals than in humans is because sharing a placenta can lead to fewer nutrients for each animal.